HiLab-git/SegRap2025_Docker/README.md

 starting point to develop your own final submitted algorithm.

 ## Usage
 * Put the weight of used model and other things in the **resources** folder, or anywhere else, as long as they are used correctly in the code.
+If you don't put the used files into **resources** folder, you should change the codes in the corresponding **Dockerfile** correctly to ensure the used files are correctly copied.
 * Change the inference code (func **generate_segmentation** or something else) in **infer.py**.
 * Write the required Python libraries in the **requirements.txt** file with corret version.